jowage58/ssm-env-exec/README.md

 Then you can use `ssmenv2exec` to execute your program and the initial environment will contain values for `DB_USER`, `DB_PASS`, `DB_URL` and `SECRET_KEY`.
-If any of those already exist as environment variables they will not be override from the parameter store.
+If any of those already exist as environment variables they will not be overridden.

     ssmenv2exec /app/myapp python app.py

-The `ssmenv2exec` will grab all parameters from the Parameter Store under the `/app/myapp` path and pass those as environment variables to the program.
-The `exec` call is made so the process id remains consistent, which is useful for containerized environments.
+`ssmenv2exec` will grab all parameters from the Parameter Store under the `/app/myapp` path and pass those as environment variables to the process.
+An `exec` call is used so that the process id (pid) remains consistent, which is useful for containerized environments.